GeoscienceAustralia/dea-knowledge-hub/docs/_components/tech-alert-may-2026-ecmwf-data-summary.md

 Atmospheric water vapour is a key input to radiative transfer models used to produce DEA ARD.

-Affected products have been backfilled to the beginning of the outage period.
+Affected products will continue to be backfilled to the beginning of the outage period.

 When a suitable long-term replacement water vapour dataset has been selected, we will advise DEA users of how we intend to incorporate it into our data collection.